What is GHB?

-- At high doses they can cause a temporary coma or loss of consciousness.
+- At high doses, G can cause a temporary coma or loss of consciousness.
 (The user passes out and cannot be woken up for 4-5 hours.)
 This is called being “g’d out.”

 - Effects from GHB and GBL can be felt within 30 minutes and last about 3-4 hours.
 BD takes longer to feel, and its effects last longer.

 What is a normal dose?

 - Because G is almost always diluted into a liquid in varying concentrations, dosing can be difficult.
 0.5-2.5mL of GHB is the average range, but depending on the individual and the dilution a dose could also be too much.
-(GBL and BD are stronger, so a quarter teaspoon is more normal.)
+GBL and BD are stronger, so their doses are lower.

-- Start small (quarter of a teaspoon) in order to find the right dose that works for you.
+- Start small in order to find the right dose that works for you.
 Wait at least two hours before redosing.
 Many overdoses have occurred from people not waiting long enough before taking more.